afnanulhaqque/SynoCast/VERCEL_DEPLOYMENT.md

 - Ensure `assets` folder structure is correct
 - Check that paths in templates use `url_for('static', filename='...')`
+- Verify files exist in the correct directories

+### Issue: "Background tasks not running"

+**Solution**:

+- Background threads (like weather alerts) are disabled on Vercel
+- Use Vercel Cron Jobs or external services like Upstash QStash for scheduled tasks

 ## Testing Your Deployment